 We will not meet God by merely motoring through the intellectual material of the text.
 The preacher will need to make room for this work to happen, letting the message breathe, so the listener has space and opportunity to meet with God.
 The preacher will need to slow down, to repeat more, and perhaps even to be silent for a time.

 Have we as preachers experienced what God is doing in the moment?
 What is God doing in me?
 How is he surprising me?
 What tone might be appropriate: joyful, reverential, repentant...?
 How ought I perform the message?

 Voice the Listener

 The preacher needs to understand that he or she does not need to do all the talking.
-As first listener, we could member who we are, speaking as the listener so as to let all who gather in to be part of what God is doing.
+As first listener, we could remember who we are, speaking as the listener so as to let all who gather in to be part of what God is doing.
 We don't need to be 'the preacher' all the time.

 See the Possibilities

 The preacher needs to be able to visualize the effect of the preaching of this message in tangible, concrete, recognizable, and actionable terms.
+Faith sees further.
 What does this message look like as it is embodied in the world?
 How would it change us?
 Would we know it if we saw it?

 Find an Example

 Great preachers know how to inspire listeners through offering compelling examples of those who have modelled the message in life.
 Is there a story that you could tell or a direction to which you could point that will motivate the listener by example?